 For many years, Xorg was viewed as the only option for a display server under desktop Linux.
 However, that is not the case anymore due to the rising popularity of Wayland.
 The development of both projects seems to be inversely related.
 Xorg has died many deaths, but somehow, through it all, it has remained.
 Possibly by the grace of God, other theories suggest it just might be immortal.
 However, those days seem to be dwindling.
-This pushes me to design my escape route before it becomes too late.
+This pushes me to design my escape root before it becomes too late.
 If Xorg ever becomes EOL, some serious poop is going to hit the fan, and Wayland will remain king.

 This cause for concern was highlighted recently when the numbers for commits to the Xorg family of repositories were reported for the 2022 calendar year, now that we are officially in 2023.
 Xorg received just over 150 commits for a project its size, sparking worry in many people’s eyes.
 Xorg could be dying its final death, however unlikely that may be.